-While we are currently commercializing our ProSense system and its disposables, we are also currently in the midst of developing a next generation single probe system, which is expected to one day replace our ProSense system, as well both our original, innovative MultiSense system as well as the next generation MultiSense system.
-We are working on developing our next generation systems, both based on improved new technology that we believe will make our systems more efficient and user-friendly.
-Specifically with respect to our MultiSense system, we believe that this product offering will help us increase our addressable end-market and allow us to offer a more innovative and expansive product offering.
+While we are currently commercializing our single probe ProSense system and its disposables, we are also in the process of developing our next generation single probe system.
+In addition, we are also focusing on developing our next generation MultiSense system.
+We intend to commercialize our next generation systems subject to regulatory approvals.
+Our strategy is to make our next generation systems more efficient and user-friendly.
+We believe that our next generation MultiSense system will help us to increase our ability to penetrate the market and allow us to offer a more innovative product.

-We are continuing our research and development efforts to complete development of both the next generation single probe system and the MultiSense system (first and next generation) and hope to commercialization, subject to applicable regulatory approval, in the future.
-Although commercialization is subject to regulatory approval, and mass commercialization, if any, will also depend on third-party reimbursement, we currently expect to complete development of the next generation single probe system for limited release by the second quarter of 2022 and our MultiSense system during the first quarter of 2024.
+We are continuing our research and development efforts to complete development of both the next generation single probe system and the MultiSense system and intend to commence commercialization, subject to applicable regulatory approval, in the future.
+We currently expect to complete development of the next generation single probe system for limited release by the second quarter of 2022 and our MultiSense system during the first quarter of 2024.
 Even if we complete development as planned, we do not yet know if and when we will begin to commercialize these systems or whether commercialization of such systems will lead to us generating increased revenue.